Alfredo-Vargas/.wasi/projects/wiki/git.md

 - `git submodule update --init` : after pull or clone update the sub-module
 - `git config submodule.recurse true` : add the recursive module flag to it as follows
 - `git commit --amend` : allow us to modify and add changes to the most recent commit
+- `git revert HEAD` : creates a new commit with the latest reversed changes
+- `git revert <commitID>` :

+# Some notes
+- The hash of the commits IDs are obtained using `SHA1`
 - To download a directory from a Github, then navigate to the URL [Download Git Directory](https://downgit.github.io/-/home)